 Last Updated: January 28, 2016; Last Reviewed: January 28, 2016

-The Panel has carefully reviewed recent results from clinical trials in HIV therapy and considered how they inform appropriate care guidelines.
-The Panel appreciates that HIV care is highly complex and rapidly evolving.
-Guidelines are never fixed and must always be individualized.
+The Panel has carefully reviewed results from clinical HIV therapy trials and considered how they affect appropriate care guidelines.
+HIV care is complex and rapidly evolving.
 Where possible, the Panel has based recommendations on the best evidence from prospective trials with defined endpoints.
-When such evidence does not yet exist, the Panel attempted to reflect reasonable options in its conclusions.
+Absent such evidence, the Panel has attempted to base recommendations on reasonable options for HIV care.

-HIV care requires, as always, partnerships and open communication.
-The provider can make recommendations most likely to lead to positive outcomes only if the patient's own point of view and social context are well known.
-Guidelines are only a starting point for medical decision making.
-They can identify some of the boundaries of high-quality care but cannot substitute for sound judgment.
+HIV care requires partnerships and open communication.
+Guidelines are only a starting point for medical decision making involving informed providers and patients.
+Although guidelines can identify some parameters of high-quality care, they cannot substitute for sound clinical judgment.

-As further research is conducted and reported, guidelines will be modified.
-The Panel anticipates continued progress in the simplicity of regimens, improved potency and barrier to resistance, and reduced toxicity.
-The Panel hopes the guidelines are useful and is committed to their continued adjustment and improvement.
+As further research is conducted and reported, these guidelines will be modified.
+The Panel anticipates continued progress in refining ART regimens and strategies.
+The Panel hopes these guidelines are useful and is committed to their continued revision and improvement.